+- (a) Issuance of Default Decisions

+- (1) No change.

-- (a) Issuance of Default Decisions - (1) The Hearing Officer may issue a default decision against a Respondent that fails to answer the complaint within the time afforded under Rule 9215, or a Party that fails to appear at any hearing that a Party is required to attend under the Rule 9200 Series of which the Party has due notice. - (2) If the defaulting Party is the Respondent, the Hearing Officer may deem the allegations against that Respondent admitted.
-If the Defaulting Party is the Nasdaq Regulation Department, the Department of Enforcement or the Department of Market Regulation, the Hearing Officer may issue a default decision ordering that the complaint be dismissed with prejudice. - (3) The Hearing Officer may order a Party that fails to appear at the pre-hearing conference or the hearing to pay the costs incurred by other Parties in connection with their appearance. - (4) The Office of Hearing Officers shall provide a copy of the default decision to each Nasdaq member with which a Respondent is associated. - (b) and (c) No change.
+- (2) If the defaulting Party is the Respondent, the Hearing Officer may deem the allegations against that Respondent admitted.
+If the Defaulting Party is the Nasdaq Regulation Department or the Department of Enforcement[or the Department of Market Regulation], the Hearing Officer may issue a default decision ordering that the complaint be dismissed with prejudice.

+- (3) and (4) No change.

+- (b) and (c) No change.